 For more information on the organization, sponsoring departments, journal, board of directors, and the annual meeting please see the links provided above and on the right.

-Josh Duke and Doug Morris presenting Julie Caswell with the 2014 Award for Outstanding Public Service through Economics
+Ted Jaenicke and Mario Teisl presenting Stephan Goetz with the 2015 Award for Outstanding Public Service through Economics

-The 2014 Award for Outstanding Public Service through Economics was awarded to Julie Caswell, Professor, University of Massachusetts Amherst.
+The 2015 Award for Outstanding Public Service through Economics was awarded to Stephan Goetz, Professor of Agricultural and Regional Economics and Director of The Northeast Regional Center for Rural Development at Pennsylvania State University.
 Here are excerpts from the nomination letter: